 - The medical certificate issued by the medical (school or territorial) offices or the family doctor proving that the applicants are eligible for registration – in original, legalized copy or certified copy according to the original

-After registering, an interview will take place on Thursday, the 26th of July 2018, at 16:00 in FABIZ (The Faculty of Business Administration in Foreign Languages), Calea Grivitei, no. 2 A room 4113.
+After registration, an interview will take place on the 17th of September 2019, at 8:00 in FABIZ (The Faculty of Business Administration in Foreign Languages), Calea Grivitei, no. 2 A room 4113.

 The program fee is €4000 and can be paid in four equal installments.

 More information regarding the registration can be obtained by e-mail from:

 firstname.lastname@example.org; +40 721 213 216

 Additional admission 2019 information can be found at page 63 in this document. (http://senat.ase.ro/Media/Default/Hotarari%20Senat/2019/20190116/Hot.Senat%20nr.%206%20din%2016.01.2019_Mod.Met.adm.masterat.pdf#page=2)

 Registration forms are obtained from the faculty secretariat and include: